kala725/ns-featured-posts/README.txt

 1. Select 'ns-featured-posts.zip' from your computer
 1. Upload
 1. Activate the plugin on the WordPress Plugin Dashboard
+1. Place the 'NS Featured Posts Widget' into a Widget area through the 'Appearance -> Widgets' menu in WordPress.

 = Using FTP =

 1. Extract 'ns-featured-posts.zip' to your computer
 1. Upload the 'ns-featured-posts' directory to your 'wp-content/plugins' directory
 1. Activate the plugin on the WordPress Plugins dashboard
+1. Place the 'NS Featured Posts Widget' into a Widget area through the 'Appearance -> Widgets' menu in WordPress.

 == Frequently Asked Questions ==